redox-os/book/src/troubleshooting.md

 ## Setup

 When you run `podman_bootstrap.sh` or `native_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build all recipes are installed.
 Then the `redox` project is downloaded from the Redox GitLab server.
 The `redox` project does not contain the system component sources, it only contains the build system.
-The `cookbook` subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the download.

 ### Podman